 - Localized fullness in the middle of the neck

 - Minimal skin or muscle laxity in the neck

-    Patients who experience a crepe-paper appearance of the skin, or deep

-    horizontal creases in the neck, are not usually good candidates for this

-    facial liposuction surgery.
-During a consultation, Dr. Joe or Dr. Chopra

-    will listen to your cosmetic goals, review your medical history, and

-    examine your anatomical indicators to determine whether the procedure

-    can provide improvement for your concerns.
-When they see you in person,

-    they will discuss facial liposuction in greater detail.
-In general, we

-    advise healthy older patients who are intent on reliable, definitive

-    changes to undergo a facelift.
+Patients who experience a crepe-paper appearance of the skin, or deep horizontal creases in the neck, are not usually good candidates for this facial liposuction surgery.
+During a consultation, Dr. Joe will listen to your cosmetic goals, review your medical history, and examine your anatomical indicators to determine whether the procedure can provide improvement for your concerns.
+When he sees you in person, he will discuss facial liposuction in greater detail.
+In general, we advise healthy older patients who are intent on reliable, definitive changes to undergo a facelift.